 Three Chord Opera (2001)

 There are specific archetypes for dignified records from ageing stars, and 12 Songs is true to them.
 It’s less melodically exuberant than Diamond’s best-loved work, the vocals are often hushed and nearly spoken, and it’s personal.
-This mode is especially interesting for Diamond, as he hasn’t made such a personal album like this before – the moments of confession would always be balanced by cover versions or commercial sounding songs.
+This mode is especially interesting for Diamond, as he hadn’t made such a personal album like this before – the moments of confession would always be balanced by cover versions or commercial sounding songs.
 This type of record isn’t always fun to return to – it’s most interesting for hearing Diamond’s stories.
 The most memorable song in his statement of purpose on ‘Hell Yeah’; “Still I think about myself/As a lucky old dreamer”.
 Other highlights include the surprisingly nasty and direct ‘Face Me’ and the lusty ‘Delirious Love’, like a mature take on his Bang records.

 Home Before Dark